History of Knott's Berry Farm: Boot Hill

-North, across the Cable Car tracks, was Old MacDonald's Farm – a petting zoo with: goats, bunnies, and chickens, even a pair of hundred year old Galapagos tortoise, and for a short while, a baby elephant.
+North across the Cable Car tracks, was Old MacDonald's Farm – a petting zoo with: goats, bunnies, and chickens, even a pair of hundred year old Galapagos tortoise, and for a short while, a baby elephant.
 A goat could climb the wall to a cage high atop the corner and becon folks into the enclave, for 25 cents.
 Parents cautioned their children to keep a tight hold on their shirt tails and bags of candy, for nothing was safe from the curious nibblings of the wandering goats.
 A nickel cranked in nearby converted gumball machines would buy a handful of alfalfa pellets to feed them.

-Henrietta – the piano-playing chicken could be found within a wooden coop surrounded by glass.
+Henrietta, the piano-playing chicken, could be found within a wooden coop surrounded by glass.
 Pushing a nickel in the coin slide would illuminate a red lamp atop her toy piano and signal her to peck out a song; when she'd hit enough keys, a sprinkling of corn would be released into her food tray.
 The petting zoo was also home to a unique riding attraction – a one horse powered carousel swing.
 The Knott's had ingeniously converted a hot walker into a kiddie ride.
 Pairs or trios of children would sit on wooden seats suspended from the end of eight poles radiating from a central axis where a mule patiently waited under the canvas shade.
 The handler, wearing overalls with a bandanna around the neck, would sit on the rig behind the mule and start the swings circling by walking the mule.

-Seal Pool.
 Park goers were delighted by the sights and sounds (and smells) of the Seal Pool.
 Perhaps nothing was more exciting than holding the rapt attention of the seals as guests dangled one of a half dozen sardines, sold nearby in small paper bags – 15¢ or two for a quarter.

 Independence Hall

-All visitors to Buena Park are encouraged to enjoy complimentary admission to this patriotic attraction – re-created brick-for-brick on the east property in 1966.
+All visitors to Buena Park are encouraged to enjoy complimentary admission to this patriotic attraction: Philadelpia's Independence Hall re-created brick-for-brick on the east property in 1966.
 Independence Hall continues to feature an audio presentation, with speakers located at appropriate tables, which recalls the debate which led to the United States Declaration of Independence, and is frequented by "Adventures in Education" student groups.
 Displays have included a replica of the Liberty Bell and a replica of the original Star Spangled Banner Flag which flew over Fort McHenry through a British attack during the War of 1812, which influenced Francis Scott Key to pen the poem that became the National Anthem of the United States.
 This replica of Independence Hall in Philadelphia was so accurately re-created that it was used in the 2004 film National Treasure, and the blueprints of the replica were requested to reference during the restoration of the original Independence Hall in Philadelphia.

-By 1967, the property, with access from all directions, became very attractive to locals and visitors from near and far.